 A list of all publications known to the FDZ-DZA that are based on the FWS (2010–2023) is available on the FWS information page.

-To use DEAS or D80+, please complete the application form in full (you will receive a copy of your entries by email).
-Please read the data use conditions carefully in advance.
+If you would like to use data from the German Ageing Survey (DEAS) or the D80+ study, please complete the application form in full.
+You will receive a copy of your entries by email.
+Please read our data use conditions carefully in advance.

 For an initial introduction, the FDZ-DZA recommends the short descriptions available on the DEAS documentation pages and the D80+ study pages.
 These provide first orientation and a good overview of contents and survey specifics.